webfisica/webinfo/README.md

 - Cardápio do RU

-Diretamente do RU ou COAE?
+´Diretamente do RU ou COAE?´

 - Horários do RU